DaniLankin/robofriends-master/README.md

 2. Run `npm install`
 3. Run `npm start`

-This is a simple React framework application
+This is a simple React framework application <br>
-Utilizing the APIs from JSONPlaceholder
+Utilizing the APIs from JSONPlaceholder<br>
-The app dynamically draws only the cards
+The app dynamically draws only the cards<br>
 That are applicable to the content in the search box.